ron7/provisioning/README.md

 `ADDMAIL=1 bash <(curl -f -L -sS https://raw.githubusercontent.com/ron7/provisioning/master/builder)`

-if you DO need to compile nginx:
+if you DO need to force PHP 7.3:

-`BUILD=1 bash <(curl -f -L -sS https://raw.githubusercontent.com/ron7/provisioning/master/builder)`
+`PHPVER=7.3 bash <(curl -f -L -sS https://raw.githubusercontent.com/ron7/provisioning/master/builder)`

 or if you DO need the custom NGINX built with PageSpeed, use the default `nginx` package with: